trimplexx/bakery-ui/README.md

 # Bakery Online - UI

 This repository contains the user interface (UI) for the Bakery Online project.
-The project is still under development, adding new features and improving old ones
+The project is still under development, adding new features and improving old ones.
+The UI design was created using React.js.

 ## Project Description